ansible-community/community-website/posts/archive/genie.md

   we'll cover dynamically adding a set of network facts from your switches and routers and into your ServiceNow tickets.
 lang: en-us
+slug: ansible-servicenow-part-2-parsing-facts-from-network-devices-using-pyats/genie
-title: Ansible and ServiceNow Part 2, Parsing facts from network devices using PyATS/Genie
+title: Ansible and ServiceNow Part 2
 ---

-# Ansible and ServiceNow Part 2, Parsing facts from network devices using PyATS/Genie
+# Parsing facts from network devices using PyATS/Genie

 This blog is part two in a series covering how Red Hat Ansible Automation can integrate with ticket automation.
 This time we'll cover